-No. 2.3.5.-173
+No. 2.3.5.-182

-The Permanent Mission of the Republic of Latvia to the UN, OSCE and Other International Organizations in Vienna presents its compliments to all Permanent Delegations and Missions to the OSCE and to the Conflict Prevention Centre of the OSCE and with the reference to FSC Decision Nr.
-4/03 has the honour to transmit hereby Latvia's response to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security.
+The Permanent Mission of the Republic of Latvia to the UN, OSCE and other International Organizations in Vienna presents its compliments to all Permanent Delegations and Missions to the OSCE and to the Conflict Prevention Centre of the OSCE and, in accordance with the FSC Decision 4/03, has the honour to transmit herewith Latvia's response to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security.

-The Permanent Mission of the Republic of Latvia to the UN, OSCE and Other International Organizations in Vienna avails itself of this opportunity to renew to all the Permanent Delegations and Missions to the OSCE and to the Conflict Prevention Centre of the OSCE the assurances of its highest consideration.
+The Permanent Mission of the Republic of Latvia to the UN, OSCE and other International Organizations avails itself of this opportunity to renew to all the Permanent Delegations and Missions to the OSCE and to the Conflict Prevention Centre of the OSCE the assurances of its highest consideration.

-Vienna, 8th May, 2008
+Vienna, 15 June, 2009